ToluGIT/DLP-AWS-lambda/README.md

 Adjust “Specify who can publish messages to the topic” to “Only the specified AWS accounts” and input your account ID.

-Adjust "Specify who can subscribe to this topic." to “Only the specified AWS accounts” and input your account ID again
+Adjust "Specify who can subscribe to this topic." to “Only the specified AWS accounts” and input your account ID again.

-Keep all other options at their default settings.
+You can keep all other options at their default settings.

 Select <kbd>Create topic</kbd>.